Norman Reserve (Warrandyte State Park, Yarra River)

 Camping and fires are not permitted.

-The reserve is closed on severe weather warning days and days of severe fire danger and above.
+The reserve is closed on severe weather warning days and days of extreme fire danger and above.

 This reserve is one of 3 sites within the Warrandyte State Park where dogs are permitted.
 Dogs must be on lead.